About The Festival

 Register for The Festival

-The 9th annual Trinity International Hip-Hop Festival returns this spring from April 3rd to 5th, 2014.
-The theme for 2014 is “Youth Empowerment and Resistance through Hip-Hop” and will feature three days of lectures, films, workshops and panel discussions.
-Highlighting the event will be a spoken word event, regional talent showcase, the Friday night international b-boy battle, the DMC Hartford regional DJ battle and finishing off with the main concert on Saturday night, April 5th.
+The theme for 2017 is “U.N.I.T.Y.: Unifying Gender, Race and Class Through Hip-Hop” and will feature three days of lectures, films, workshops and panel discussions.
+Highlighting the event will be spoken word events, the regional talent showcase, the Friday night b-boy/b-girl battle and hip hop dance event, and the main concert on Saturday night, April 8th.
 Check back for the full schedule for the most up to date details.

 In April 2011, the Trinity International Hip Hop Festival hosted its biggest b-boy event in its six year history!
 Headlining the event was a rematch from the Red Bull BC One World Championships 2010 between Boston’s El Nino and Brazil’s Neguin, who ended up taking the world champion title.
 The event was arranged by two of the world’s largest b-boy organizations: Mighty 4 (mighty4.tv) and Zulu Nation (local Chapter 860/Underground Coalition) along with Trinity College, Nomadic Wax and World Hip Hop Market.